meroxdotdev/meroxdotdev.github.io/_tabs/about.md

 # Robert Melcher
 {: .text-center }

-**System Administrator & DevOps Engineer**
+**HPC System Administrator**
 {: .text-center .text-muted }

 ---

 ## Professional Summary

-System Administrator with 6+ years of experience specializing in Linux, networking, and cybersecurity.
+System Administrator with 8+ years of experience specializing in Linux, networking, and cybersecurity.
 I focus on building secure, scalable IT infrastructures with expertise in server management, virtualization, and DevOps practices.

 ---